Close

 Illinois Juvenile Detention Center Sex Abuse Lawsuits

 There was an awful problem with sex abuse in Illinois detention centers for decades.
-Now, victims are seeing settlement compensation for their suffering.
+Now, victims are seeing settlement compensation for their suffering by filing juvenile detention center sex abuse lawsuits.

-Recent investigations and victims who have come forward have show with new clarity the extent that inmates at juvenile detention facilities in Illinois were subject to sexual abuse and sexual assault by staff and other inmates.
+Recent investigations and victims who have come forward have shown with new clarity the extent to which inmates at juvenile detention facilities in Illinois were subject to sexual abuse and sexual assault by staff and other inmates.
 Victims of sexual abuse at Illinois juvenile detention centers are now coming forward and filing lawsuits against the state and the Illinois Department of Juvenile Justice.

-This page is about how to sign up for a Illinois detention center sex abuse lawsuit and how settlement amounts will be calculated in these lawsuits.
+This page is about how to sign up for an Illinois detention center sex abuse lawsuit and how settlement amounts will be calculated in these lawsuits.

 Recent Illinois Detention Center Lawsuits Update